 Technology for Seniors: OverDrive

-Happy Labour Day!
-And what better way to spend a holiday relaxing from your labours, than by reading a great book?
-Overdrive lets you do that - free!
+What better way to spend a free time relaxing from your labours, than by reading a great book?
+Overdrive lets you do that – free!

 What is OverDrive?